It is the loss of brain cells called neurons. It also destroys the connections that help cells communicate.

 Injury, disease, and infection can damage brain cells and cause atrophy.

-Functions controlled by those areas of the brain, including movement and speech, are lost.
+Functions controlled by those brain areas, including movement and speech, are lost.

-Traumatic brain injury: This is damage to the brain that can be caused by a fall, a car accident, or another blow to the head.
+Traumatic brain injury: This is damage to the brain caused by a fall, a car accident, or another blow to the head.

 Diseases and disorders